Ipoh Street Art & Mural Art In Ipoh

 5. Kids Jumping For Joy

-Many instances of Ipoh street art tend to feature kids playing and this one’s no exception.
+Many instances of street art in Ipoh feature kids playing and this one’s no exception.

 You’ll find this cheery mural at Market Lane.